spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 A *product configurator* is a tool that allows customers to customize the product parameters provided by the shop owner or product manufacturer.

 You can create a product configurator as a part of your shop or integrate a third-party one.
 The feature is shipped with an exemplary product configurator.
-The exemplary product configurator allows configuring *Date* and *Preferred time of the day* parameters.
+The exemplary product configurator allows configuring the *Date* and *Preferred time of the day* parameters.

 ![examplary-product-configurator](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Product+Management/Configurable+Product/Configurable+Product+feature+overview/examplary-product-configurator.png)

 ### How Spryker interacts with a product configurator

 A Spryker shop interacts with product configurators using parameters.
-When a customer is redirected from a Spryker shop to a configurator page, the shop passes the parameters related to the customer and product.
+When a customer is redirected from a Spryker shop to the configurator page, the shop passes the customer and product parameters.
 When the customer is redirected back to the shop, the configurator passes the updated parameters back.

 The behavior of the configurator is based on the parameters passed by a shop.
 For example, a shop passes the `store_name` parameter.
 If a customer is redirected from a US store, the language of the configurator is English.
 Also, the shop passes the URL of the page the customer is redirected from.
-After the customer saves the configuration, the configurator uses this URL to redirect them back to the same page.
+After they save the configuration, the configurator uses this URL to redirect them back to the same page.

 The selected configuration is also passed back to the shop as parameters.
 The shop uses the parameters to display the selected configuration on all related pages and process the order with the product.